combinatorist/resume/resume-tim-eccleston.md

 ---
 # Highlights
 - Independent, innovative, and influential Data Engineer (also Data Science, Analysis, & "serverless" Cloud)
+- A technical leader, mentor, and organizer (Code for Nashville Lead; training, and consulting for coworkers)
 - Reputation for driving new technologies, thinking critically, and communicating well to all levels of the business
-- 3 yrs. of Big Data Engineering experience (w/ Spark, Scala, Presto/Hive SQL, AWS EMR)
+- 4 yrs. of Big Data Engineering experience (Spark, Scala, Python, AWS EMR, DynamoDB, Presto, Hive, Impala, YARN, Linux)
-- 3 yrs. of Data Science & Analysis experience (w/ SQL, Python, Spark, Scala, R)
+- 4 yrs. of Data Science & Analysis experience (SQL, Python, Spark, Scala, R, Jupyter)
 - 3 yrs. of independent study, research, and public speaking experience in mathematics and analytic philosophy
 ---
 # Professional Experience